dbt-labs/docs.getdbt.com/website/docs/docs/get-started/getting-started/overview.md

 ---
-title: About getting started
+title: About get started
 id: overview
-sidebar_label: "About getting started"
+sidebar_label: "About get started"
 description: "Create your first dbt project using a SQL query."
 ---
 <section className="community-home">